 Nationwide Reforms Required by the Settlement

-The settlement requires, among other things, that the banks:
+The settlement required, among other things, that the banks:

 - appoint a single point of contact for loss mitigation efforts